Abandoned Underground Storage Tanks

 Can I foam fill a tank?

 Federal and industry protocols for tank closure in place allow a tank to be filled with an inert material.
-An inert material can be dirt fill, slurry, concrete or foam.
+An inert material can be fill, slurry, concrete or foam.
 The advantage of foam is it is injected in a tank via a small diameter hose that can be snaked to hard to reach areas.
+If in the future the tank must be removed foam is also easy to remove.

 Call the Experts